ruuda/blog/posts/a-reasonable-configuration-language.md

 Unfortunately it looks like it is being [deprecated][spago-depr] in favor of yaml.
 I tried to use Dhall once to solve an Advent of Code challenge, but got stuck immediately because it’s not possible to split strings in Dhall.
+Of course,
+this is an unfair test to evaluate a configuration language on, but it does give an impression of the expressivity of a language.
-(This year I [solved][aoc] a few Advent of Code challenges in RCL, which went pretty well for small inputs, but the lack of unbounded loops and tail calls make it unsuitable as a general-purpose language.)
+I’ve used Nix to [solve][aoc-nix] a few Advent of Code challenges in the past, and this year I [solved][aoc-rcl] a few in RCL, which went pretty well for small inputs, but the lack of unbounded loops and tail calls make it unsuitable as a general-purpose language.
 Although I used to work as a Haskell developer, the formatting and names of built-in functions in Dhall look awkward to me.